Mikael Dahlberg

 Mikael Andreas Dahlberg (born 6 March 1985) is a Swedish former footballer who played as a striker.

 Dahlberg began his career in Mariehem SK from Umeå.
 He moved to GIF Sundsvall in the 2004 season and made his Allsvenskan debut against Örebro SK on July 18, 2004.
 Dahlberg was capped 61 times, scoring 10 goals before moving to Djurgårdens IF in 2007.
 During his time in Djurgården, Dahlberg has been capped 34 times, scoring five goals for Djurgården.
 He has also been capped 21 times, scoring six goals for Sweden's U21 team.

-On January 24, 2009 Dahlberg played for the first time for the Sweden national football team against USA at Sweden's "USA-tour".
+On January 24, 2009, Dahlberg played for the first time for the Sweden men's national football team against USA at Sweden's "USA-tour".
 Dahlberg headed in a late goal for Sweden on a pass from Alexander Farnerud in the 3–2 loss against USA.